cx1995tju/all_linux_comment/Documentation/x86/boot.rst

   ... where the address X is as low as the design of the boot loader permits.

-The Real-Mode Kernel Header # header.S
+The Real-Mode Kernel Header # header.S, X位置开始，一般是0x10000
 ===========================

 In the following text, and anywhere in the kernel boot sequence, "a